alexlawrence/declarative/README.md

 <span data-counter="target: '#text'">0</span> characters
 ```

-There are three important values when describing custom elements:
+There are three important values when describing custom UI elements:
 the **DOM element** itself, the **custom type** and its **options**.
-In the above example there is one span element which uses the custom type "counter"
+In the above example there is one span element which has the custom type "counter"
-and contains an option "target" with the value of a CSS selector.
+and an option "target" having the value of a CSS selector.
 Note the value of the "data-counter" attribute.
 The syntax used by declarative is equivalent to the object syntax in JavaScript without the most outer curly braces.
 If no options should be passed the value can be omitted.